Golf Tutorials

 There isn’t one single "best" type of winter handwear.
 The right choice for you depends on what you are willing to accept in terms of feel versus ultimate warmth.

-Mittens/Mitts: These are oversized, heavily insulated mittens designed for one purpose: to keep your hands toasty between_shots.
+Mittens/Mitts: These are oversized, heavily insulated mittens designed for one purpose: to keep your hands toasty between shots.
 The smart play is to wear your regular "feel" glove on your lead hand and keep it tucked inside a warm mitt while you walk or ride.
 When it’s your turn to hit, you slip the mitt off, your hand is warm and ready, and you play the shot with the glove you’re accustomed to.
 This is the top choice for players who refuse to compromise on feel but still need protection from the cold.

 Fit and Dexterity: Don't Sacrifice Control

 A poorly fitting winter glove is almost useless.
-If it’s too big, your hand will slide around inside, and you’ll have zero control of the clubface.
+If it’s too big, your hand will slide around inside, and you’ll have zero control over the clubface.
 If it’s too tight, it can restrict blood flow, making your hands feel even colder.
 Look for a snug fit, what some call a 'second skin' feel, similar to how your summer glove fits.
-Good winter gloves have pre-curved fingers that match the natural shape of your hand and elasticated, extended cuffs. a proper cuff will bridge the gap between your glove and your jacket sleeve, trapping heat inside and keeping drafts out.
+Good winter gloves have pre-curved fingers that match the natural shape of your hand and elasticated, extended cuffs.
+A proper cuff will bridge the gap between your glove and your jacket sleeve, trapping heat inside and keeping drafts out.

 The Best Warm Golf Gloves: A Coach's Breakdown